 Laptops/notebooks - scroll down

-The ACTU developed Guidelines on Screen Based Work [pdf] some time ago.
+The ACTU developed Guidelines on Screen Based Work some time ago - unfortunately no longer accessible.
 The guidelines, although developed some years ago, provide information on a range of issues associated with screen based work, including the ergonomics of the work station, electro-magnetic radiation and so on.

 Computer Workstation Dimensions

-(Based on the Australian Standard AS 3590 - 1990 Screen based workstations, part 2 workstation furniture)
+(Based on the now withdrawn Australian Standard AS 3590 - 1990 Screen based workstations, part 2 workstation furniture)